Skip to content

 Here is a basic essentials checklist on what to pack in your hand luggage when travelling with your baby:

-• Food and drink for the baby - milk, bottles, water, and snacks depending on the age of the baby
+• Food and drink for your baby - milk, bottles, water, and snacks, depending on your baby’s age

 • Any medication or vitamins they need